|

 with much of the pollen, dust, pet dander, and other allergy causing

 particles removed from the air in your room.
+And it's not called the

 - You can also expect a large number of negative ions